DesiQuintans/carboncopy/README.md

 Note that the width of the output comment is based on the width of your Console Pane *at the time you insert the comment*.
 This is because the add-in tells R to print `.Last.value` to the current console, then captures that output and redirects it.
-Simply put, if your output is too narrow:
+Simply put, if your output is too wide or too narrow:

 ``` r
 head(iris)